TamasPalfi/User-stories/README.md

 Alex has decided he no longer wants to see Brian's updates on *Members Only* because his posts are annoying.
 Thankfully, Alex did not invite Brian so he can do this.
 Alex navigates to Brian's profile page where they select the "Unfollow" button on Brian's page.
 Alex is then met with a confirmation popup, "Are you sure you want to unfollow **Brian**?".
 They confirm their choice to unfollow Brian by selecting the "Yes" button.
 Alex is then redirected to the *Members Only* homepage.
 Alex can no longer see any of Brian's updates - which he is very happy about.

 ### 23. Member Blocks Another Member
 Jessica has just broken with Alex, and Alex has been sending threatening messages to Jessica.
-He won't leave her alone on *Member's Only*.
+He won't leave her alone on *Members Only*.
 She has decided that it's in her best interest to block Alex.
 Jessica navigates to Alex's profile page on *Members Only*.
 She selects the "Block" button on Alex's page, where she is met with a confirmation popup with an optional "Reason For Blocking" textbox.
 Jessica decides to give the details of her experience in this textbox.
 She then confirms "Are you sure you want to block **Alex**? **This action cannot be undone.**" Jessica selects the "Yes" confirmation button.
-She is returned to the *Member's Only* homepage, and all communication between Jessica and Alex is blocked.
+She is returned to the *Members Only* homepage, and all communication between Jessica and Alex is blocked.
 - Non-functional Aspects:
    - Web Server receives block request
    - Node.js backend receives block request